Gizra/og/README.txt

 - You may craft your own URLs which produce useful behavior.
 For example, user/register?gids[]=4 will add a checked checkbox for to the user's registration page for subscribing to group nid=4.
 This feature overrides the usual preference for groups to always appear during registration.
 - You alter the links in the group details block using hook_og_link_alter($links, $group_node).
 See og_block_details().
 - The current group context is available to javascript code at Drupal.settings.og.
 This is useful for enriching ad tags and analytics calls with group information.
+- Use Views Bulk Operations module to mass update user memberships and also content affiliations.

 THEMES
 ------------------